Ford Mustang Mach-E Donated to WICC

 Students in mechanics at the vocational training center

-Students in mechanics at this vocational training center can now practice on a state-of-the-art model.
+Automotive students at the vocational training centre can now train on a state-of-the-art vehicle.

-This major donation could never have happened without the dedication of automotive mechanics teacher Bernard Duchesneau.
+This major donation would not have been possible without the commitment of automotive mechanics instructor Bernard Duchesneau.

-This sentiment was echoed by Jad Deegan, the director of the vocational training center, who spoke at the same event: “This donation will help our students because they will learn with a modern electric vehicle and gain practical experience to prepare them to join the ranks of the next generation of mechanics.”
+That sentiment was echoed by Jad Deegan, director of WICC, who also addressed attendees at the event: “This donation will give our students the chance to work on a modern electric vehicle and gain hands-on experience, preparing them to become the next generation of mechanics.”

-As indicated during the unveiling by David Shuttleworth, the director of technical training at Ford Canada, the well-known label aims to invest in the future of automotive mechanics training and the creation of a skilled workforce within an industry that is rapidly evolving towards electrification.
+As noted during the unveiling by David Shuttleworth, Director of Technical Training at Ford Canada, the automaker aims to invest in the future of automotive training and help develop a skilled workforce in an industry that is rapidly moving toward electrification.

-“It is essential that students have direct access to advanced technology on electric vehicles.
-This donation will allow them to engage in hands-on training on crucial components such as electric motors, battery packs, and complex software.
-By working on a modern electric vehicle, graduates will possess the expertise needed to meet the demands of an electrified future.”
+“It is essential that students have direct access to advanced electric vehicle technology.
+This donation will allow them to engage in hands-on training with critical components such as electric motors, battery packs and complex software systems.
+By working on a modern electric vehicle, graduates will gain the expertise needed to succeed in an electrified automotive future.”

 •